ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## Digging In (The Other Chapters)

 **TODO: Review and rework this section.**

+## Some Other Observations

+* TAKEAWAY: Personality attributes that are helpful.
+  * Writing fast.
+  * Reviewing fast.
+  * Don't get bored easily (and you will get bored of your own writing)

+* TIP: Editing - Print out a hard copy, get a red pen, and go to town.

+* END: Final submission of the draft.

 Delivering the first draft of Chapter 1 on time and in reasonably good shape did feel like an accomplishment.
 However, even at that point I realized that